Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

     .sound(sound: string)
 ```

-- OutputItem: Accepts an [ItemStackProviderJS](../bindings/#item-stack-provider) and sets the recipe's output item, defautls to empty
+- OutputItem: Accepts an [ItemStackProviderJS](../bindings/#item-stack-provider) and sets the recipe's output item, defaults to empty
 - OutputFluid: Accepts a `FluidStack` and sets the recipe's output fluid, defaults to empty
 - Outputs: A convienence method for setting both outputs, identical to `.outputItem().outputFluid()`
 - InputItem: Accepts an item ingredient and sets the recipe's input item, will accept counts greater than 1, defaults to empty